srobo/website/_posts/2023-02-11-women-in-stem-competitor-spotlights.md

 > robots and seeing our robot actually do things is really exciting.
 I plan to
 > study Computer Science at University.

+## Other Resources

+- [United Nations - International Day of Women and Girls in Science][un-women-and-girls-in-science]
+- [Women's Engineering Society - She's an Engineer - Software][wes-shes-an-engineer]
+- [Research Features - International Day of Women and Girls in Science 2023][research-features-women-and-girls-in-science]
+- [STEM Learning - Pushing Boundaries: Women In Engineering][stem-learning-women-in-engineering]

 <br/>

 _Student Robotics is completely free to enter and provides exciting real world